-- AIM pupils are identified through consulting tracking data, generated in the Prep School (INCAS).
-This alongside staff nominations is used to generate a "hard list" of students. - Staff nominations identifying specific skills and parent nominations are used to generate a "soft list" so that relevant pupils can be invited to attend extension groups. - Teachers are invited to nominate pupils displaying AIM characteristics irrespective of whether their data falls in the top 10%.
+- AIM pupils are most often identified through consulting tracking data, generated in the Prep School via INCAS.
+Staff review this data with the Head of the Prep School and the Heads of AIMS when the results are uploaded.
+This is used alongside staff nominations to generate a "hard list" of students. - Staff nominations identifying specific skills are used to generate a "soft list. - Teachers are invited to nominate pupils displaying AIM characteristics irrespective of whether their data falls in the top 10%. - Staff review INCAS, Big Writes, maths and science end of unit assessments, CATS, and Lucid (literacy) data.